jainiejose/Basic-data-cleaning-in-Excel/README.md

-# Data cleaning in Excel
+# Basic data cleaning in Excel

 This project makes use of data sourced from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/online+retail), a popular repository for machine learning datasets.
 In particular, we will be using the "Online Retail Data Set".